Charter Amendment Process

 Build Great Places / #thisiscnu

-Over the past 30 years, the New Urbanist movement has advocated an approach to preserving, designing, developing, and restoring our regions, cities, and neighborhoods based on the foundation provided by the Charter of the New Urbanism.
+Over the past 30 years, the New Urbanist movement has advocated for an approach to preserving, designing, developing, and restoring our regions, cities, and neighborhoods based on the foundation provided by the Charter of the New Urbanism.
 Signed by attendees of the 4th Annual Congress in 1996, the Charter provides the core principles of our collective work and articulates an alternative vision to urban sprawl.
-After a generation of work, the context of our collective work has changed as new and evolving obstacles to our vision have emerged.
+After a generation, the context of our collective work has changed as new and evolving obstacles to our vision have emerged.

 The Charter of the New Urbanism represents a vision shared by those who signed the original document.
 A generation later, we have the opportunity to reflect on the ways in which the Charter might now be expanded to respond to the new and evolving challenges cities face.
-Coinciding with the 30th Anniversary of CNU, the Board of Directors has authorized a process for soliciting, refining, and selecting amendments to the Charter of the New Urbanism.
+Coinciding with the 30th Anniversary of CNU, the Board of Directors initiated a process to solicit, refine, and select amendments to the Charter of the New Urbanism.
+Led by the Charter Amendment Committee and administered by CNU staff, this year-long process put the responsibility of amending the Charter in the hands of those who own its significance: CNU members, proposed and voted on the amendments.

-Amendment Process Overview
+2024 Amendment Process Overview

 • Amendments should be no more than 50 words in length